Flexberry/flexberry.github.io/pages/trainings/developers-school/module2/tds_module2-tasks.en.md

 * Create Pull Requests and link them with Issues
 * Configure server builds, Continuous Integration and automatic deployment of applications using Travis CI
 2. To be able to use tools of teamwork Azure DevOps (TFS):
+* Create the organization and projects in the Azure DevOps
+* Working with Kanban boards, and plan the iteration
+* To work with Git and TFVC repository, to tie code changes to tasks
+* Create server builds
+* Automatisierte releases of the application on the basis of performance of the server builds
+* Use "closed" package repository on the Azure-based Artifacts

 ## Assignments for module